scriptnull/vishnubharathi.codes/source/_posts/cuelang.md

 The above command first validates the JSON file and throws the error at that point and STOPs without showing the error for YAML file (Why so?
 Why can't it continue? - maybe I will discover it afterwards)

 Fixing the error in JSON file and retrying `cue vet` shows the problem in the YAML file.

+## Schema Definition

+I have written JSON Schmema in the past to define the structure of how the configuration should look like.
+It also helps in validation of the configuration.
+JSON Schema becomes very complex at scale.
+When you are past some point, it becomes very difficult digest it.

+CUE feels more readable than JSON Schema in the first look so far.

+If we write Schema in CUE, there is a way to check if `v2` of schema is backwards-compatible with `v1` of the schema.
+[This example](https://cuelang.org/docs/usecases/datadef/#validating-backwards-compatibility) in the docs describes it very neatly.
+I guess there is a potential to use this to enhance tooling for all of us here.